tmtsoftware/csw/docs/src/main/services/config.md

 :   @@snip [JConfigClientExampleTest.java](../../../../examples/src/test/java/example/config/JConfigClientExampleTest.java) { #getMetadata }

 ## Admin Protected Routes
 The following Config Server routes are `Admin Protected`.
-To use these routes, the use must be authenticated and authorized.
+To use these routes, the user must be authenticated and authorized.

 * create
 * update